 After our visit to the Archaelogical Museum, there was plenty of time to explore Chora, the island’s largest town and one of the most enchanting settlements in the Cyclades complex.
 Dotted with gorgeous neoclassical mansions and windswept all year long, Chora is a sight for sore eyes.

 However, we were on a hiking festival so we couldn’t wait for the hike itself which was scheduled for later that afternoon.
 We had hiked on Andros Island before.
 Yet we were always alone.
 This time we joined many other walking enthusiasts and it was a unique experience.
 It took us about 2 hours to walk route 8 from Nimporio beach at Chora to the picturesque village of Apikia.

 During the hike, we walked alongside riverbeds and streams in the midst of lush greenery along the Gialia River valley.
 Above the valley and near Chora we admired Stenies, one of the island’s most quaint villages.
 Andros has a long maritime tradition.
-Stenies is regarded as the village of the most wealthy and powerful shipowners, hence its impressive mansions and non-existent tourist infrastructure.
+Stenies is regarded as the village of the wealthiest and most powerful shipowners, hence its impressive mansions and non-existent tourist infrastructure.